Acute mastoiditis

 - Acute mastoiditis is a rare but serious complication of otitis media.

-- Refer patients with a suspected or definite retroauricular or neck abscess associated with otitis media to hospital as emergencies.
+- Refer patients with a suspected or definite retroauricular or neck abscess associated with otitis media to specialized care as emergencies.

 Epidemiology and symptoms